nikbearbrown/Oz_Songs/Chapter_I_The_Cyclone.md

 # Character prompts:

 Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish supermodel, from Kansas, with dark hair in braids and wearing a blue-and-white sleeveless gingham dress, mehndi design on her left hand, striking hazel eyes, red leather TimberLand Boots

 Toto is a small black Cairn Terrier with shaggy fur, bright eyes

 Toto is a small black Cairn Terrier with shaggy fur, bright eyes, and a size compact enough to fit in Dorothy's basket

 ## Character Sheet Prompts Dorothy:

-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, standing with arms crossed Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, Toto is a small black Cairn Terrier with shaggy fur, walking confidently with basket in hand with Toto
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, looking over shoulder with curious expression Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, crouching next to her pet Toto Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, pointing toward the horizon/yellow brick road Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, hands on hips Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, skipping joyfully Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, sitting on fence/log, contemplative Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, shielding eyes, looking into distance Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, twirling dress in spin Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, climbing over fallen tree/obstacle Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, offering apple/food to companion Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, reading map/directions, confused Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, surprised reaction pose, hands to face Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, dancing with arms outstretched Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, confrontational stance facing witch/antagonist Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, hiding/peeking from behind tree/wall Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, helping friend up from ground Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, examining magical object curiously Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, running pose, mid-stride Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, picking wildflowers/poppies Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, sleeping/resting position Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, jumping over puddle/gap Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, laughing with friends pose Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, looking upward at tornado/flying house Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, sad/worried expression, hugging self Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, victory pose after defeating witch Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, clicking heels together Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, offering handshake to new friend Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, defensive stance protecting friends Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, examining ruby slippers/red boots Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, waving goodbye Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, close-up of determined expression, ready for adventure
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, standing with arms crossed
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, Toto is a small black Cairn Terrier with shaggy fur, walking confidently with basket in hand with Toto
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, looking over shoulder with curious expression
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, crouching next to her pet Toto
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, pointing toward the horizon/yellow brick road
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, hands on hips
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, skipping joyfully
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, sitting on fence/log, contemplative
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, shielding eyes, looking into distance
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, twirling dress in spin
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, climbing over fallen tree/obstacle
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, offering apple/food to companion
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, reading map/directions, confused
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, surprised reaction pose, hands to face
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, dancing with arms outstretched
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, confrontational stance facing witch/antagonist
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, hiding/peeking from behind tree/wall
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, helping friend up from ground
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, examining magical object curiously
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, running pose, mid-stride
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, picking wildflowers/poppies
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, sleeping/resting position
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, jumping over puddle/gap
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, laughing with friends pose
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, looking upward at tornado/flying house
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, sad/worried expression, hugging self
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, victory pose after defeating witch
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, clicking heels together
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, offering handshake to new friend
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, defensive stance protecting friends
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, examining ruby slippers/red boots
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, waving goodbye
-Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrie, close-up of determined expression, ready for adventure
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, standing with arms crossed
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, Toto is a small black Cairn Terrier with shaggy fur, walking confidently with basket in hand with Toto
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, looking over shoulder with curious expression
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, crouching next to her pet Toto
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, pointing toward the horizon/yellow brick road
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, hands on hips
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, skipping joyfully
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, sitting on fence/log, contemplative
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, shielding eyes, looking into distance
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, twirling dress in spin
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, climbing over fallen tree/obstacle
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, offering apple/food to companion
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, reading map/directions, confused
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, surprised reaction pose, hands to face
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, dancing with arms outstretched
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, confrontational stance facing witch/antagonist
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, hiding/peeking from behind tree/wall
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, helping friend up from ground
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, examining magical object curiously
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, running pose, mid-stride
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, picking wildflowers/poppies
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, sleeping/resting position
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, jumping over puddle/gap
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, laughing with friends pose
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, looking upward at tornado/flying house
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, sad/worried expression, hugging self
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, victory pose after defeating witch
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, clicking heels together
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, offering handshake to new friend
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, defensive stance protecting friends
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, examining ruby slippers/red boots
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, waving goodbye
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, close-up of determined expression, ready for adventure
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, standing with arms crossed
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, Toto is a small black Cairn Terrier with shaggy fur, walking confidently with basket in hand with Toto
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, looking over shoulder with curious expression
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, crouching next to her pet Toto
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, pointing toward the horizon/yellow brick road
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, hands on hips
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, skipping joyfully
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, sitting on fence/log, contemplative
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, shielding eyes, looking into distance
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, twirling dress in spin
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, climbing over fallen tree/obstacle
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, offering apple/food to companion
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, reading map/directions, confused
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, surprised reaction pose, hands to face
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, dancing with arms outstretched
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, confrontational stance facing witch/antagonist
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, hiding/peeking from behind tree/wall
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, helping friend up from ground
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, examining magical object curiously
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, running pose, mid-stride
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, picking wildflowers/poppies
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, sleeping/resting position
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, jumping over puddle/gap
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, laughing with friends pose
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, looking upward at tornado/flying house
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, sad/worried expression, hugging self
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, victory pose after defeating witch
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, clicking heels together
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, offering handshake to new friend
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, defensive stance protecting friends
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, examining ruby slippers/red boots
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, waving goodbye
+Dorothy Gale is stunningly beautiful 27-year-old Bengali and Swedish woman, with Toto is a small mostly black Cairn Terrier, close-up of determined expression, ready for adventure

 # Chapter_I_The_Cyclone.md